scribe-security/docs/docs/ci-integrations/gitlabci.md

 <details>
   <summary> Save as artifact (SBOM, SLSA) </summary>

-Using command `output-directory` or `output-file` to export the SBOM as an artifact.
+Using command `output-directory` or `output-file` to export evidence as an artifact.

 > Use `--format`, `-o` to select between the format.